jaburney/naturalgastransition/README.md

 Due to size considerations :thinking: data for replication are hosted elsewhere.
 Please see the accompanying website for the paper (www.jaburney.net/coal-to-natural-gas-transition) to download a zipped file of these final data sets.
 (This file is almost identical to data published along with the paper ([https://doi.org/10.7910/DVN/RIZQUN](here)), but has a few additional intermediate data products included for some descriptive figures.)
 Unzip the data file within the main repository directory.

 This repository should then have the following structure:
-* **Scripts/** contains the individual scripts to load data, conduct analysis, and output the figures and tables in the main manuscript, extended data, and supplementary information
+* **Scripts/** contains 13 individual scripts to load data, conduct analysis, and output the figures and tables in the main manuscript, extended data, and supplementary information
 * **Data/** contains 8 .Rdata files
 * **Basic Replication.R** calls all of the relevant scripts to load data, conduct analysis, and produce figures & tables.
 I strongly suggest reading through it first and running piecemeal, as opposed to in one go: a couple of the analyis files take a long time to run and may not be necessary, depending on your objectives.
 The script begins by creating **Analysis/** **Plots/** and **Tables/** to hold output.